automerge/hypermerge/README.md

 # Hypermerge

+> **Warning**
+> Hypermerge is deprecated.
+> This library is no longer maintained and uses an ancient and slow version of Automerge.
+> We strongly recommend you adopt https://github.com/automerge/automerge-repo instead.

 Hypermerge is a Node.js library for building p2p collaborative applications without any server infrastructure.
 It combines [Automerge](https://github.com/automerge/automerge), a CRDT, with [hypercore](https://github.com/mafintosh/hypercore), a distributed append-only log.